 This post will explain to you which one is better RPA or API?

 An API is an Application Programming Interface.
-Actually, it’s a method for an application to open systems externally that other applications can use and apply it to manage or transfer data to that application.
+Actually, it’s a method for an application to open systems externally that other applications can use and apply to manage or transfer data to that application.
 It’s quite comparable to what RPA is trying to do.

 There is one important exception, however.
 An API is a backend process to achieve this and RPA usually uses the front end.
 That being stated, an RPA extension environment can obtain an API in code or actions just like any outside application can.

 On the other hand, RPA gives a more prominent performance for businesses by decreasing the time required to manage monotonous hand-operated tasks.